Cheryl is a poet, freelance writer, author, and former newspaper columnist, with degrees in Psychology and Biblical Studies.

 But only God can make a tree.

-I assumed that Joyce Kilmer was a female, until 1999.
+The last two lines always make me misty-eyed to think about the Creator and His creation.
+I had assumed that Joyce Kilmer was a female, until 1999.
 I was writing 3 sample articles to submit to a newspaper that I later wrote a column for from 1999-2009.
 The name of the column was "Think About It."
 My second sample article used the line, from "Trees," "Poems are made by fools like me, but only God can make a tree."
 The following Sunday the church I was attending had a guest Bishop to speak.
 When he said the title of his message was Selah Think About It, I knew the Lord was speaking directly to me.
 His title was the same one I was going to use for my column.
 I knew this was more than a mere coincidence.

 Mr. Joyce Kilmer